BrandonDuBois1/WA-University-Crime-Data/README.md

 ![Image](https://github.com/user-attachments/assets/9d8ec6b1-6e2d-4d2d-b821-73f005137194)

-## 5: Per-Capita Disciplinary Actions or Intoxications by University
+## 5: Per-Capita Disciplinary Actions for Intoxications by University, Compared with Rape Rates
+Shows the relationship between rates of intoxication discipline and rates of rape.
+Does not appear to be a relationship.
 ![Image](https://github.com/user-attachments/assets/abecec88-c8cc-4276-a866-5cdce70f10ba)